Convergence rates for the moment-SoS hierarchy: Application: dynamical systems

-Notice that {\bf Lemma \ref{lem:PerturbOptimalValueFunction}} is essentially a statement of satisfaction of the inward pointing {\bf Condition \ref{condition:Inpointing}} while keeping control on the objective, in the special case of the optimal control problem with continuously differentiable value function. \end{rem}
+Notice that {\bf Lemma \ref{lem:PerturbOptimalValueFunction}} is essentially a statement of satisfaction of the inward-pointing {\bf Condition \ref{condition:Inpointing}} while keeping control on the objective, in the special case of the optimal control problem with Lipschitz differentiable optimal value function. \end{rem}